Collegeville/e4s-info/README.md

     - 0 if okay
     - 1 if invalid option is provided
     - 2 if datafile cannot be found

+## Installment
+Please visit [INSTALL.md](INSTALL.md) to view the installation instructions.

+## Running the Command
+- No Arguments
+    - Example: `e4s-info`
+    - Result: Prints a randomly selected entry from a randomly selected data file
+- One Argument
+    - Example: `e4s-info how`
+    - Result: Prints a randomly selected entry from the specified data file, in this case the how.data file
+- Two Arguments
+    - Example: `e4s-info why -2`
+    - Result: Prints the third entry from the specified data file, in this case the third entry from the why.data file

+## License
+Please visit [LICENSE](LICENSE) to view the license for this repository.

 [//]: #